Why walking alone isn't enough to prevent heart disease and what you need to do instead

 • How often do you want to exercise?

-• What is doable right now?
+• What workout routine is doable right now?

 • How can you build up to your goal number of workout sessions/ days?